nikku/didi/README.md

 Following this pattern is, of course, possible without any framework.

-However, if you do follow the Dependency Injection pattern, you typically end up with some kind of nasty `main()` method, where you instantiate all the objects and wire them together.
-The Dependency Injection framework saves you from this boilerplate. **It makes wiring the application declarative rather than imperative.** Each component declares its dependencies and the framework does transitively resolve these dependencies...
+However, if you do follow the Dependency Injection pattern, you typically end up with some kind of nasty `main()` method, where you instantiate all the objects and wire them together. `didi` is the _Dependency Injection framework_ that saves you from this boilerplate. **It makes wiring the application declarative rather than imperative.** Each component declares its dependencies and the framework does transitively resolve these dependencies.

 ## Example